 LEWISTON, Maine (AP) — L.L.
 Bean is kicking it up a notch as demand continues to surge for its iconic boot.

-The Maine-based outdoors retailer has leased a larger, 110,000-square-foot building in Lewiston, where it plans to install a third injection-molding machine to manufacture rubber soles.
-The company also plans to hire 100 more workers in the new year to make the boots.
+The Maine-based outdoors retailer has leased a larger, 110,000-square-foot building and plans to install a third injection-molding machine to manufacture the rubber soles.
+It's also hiring 100 more workers in the new year to make the boots.

 Annual sales have grown from fewer than 100,000 a decade ago to more than 600,000 this year.
 The company expects to top 700,000 next year and 1 million in 2018.